sc-camp/2016-R-data-analysis/README.md

     jdoe@localhost:~$ ssh guane

-Once connected to the user frontend, book 1 core for one and a half hour (as we will use R in single-threaded mode, we will need only one core).
+Once connected to the user frontend, book 1 node in interactive session.

-    jdoe@guane:~$ oarsub -I -l core=1,walltime="01:30:00"
+    jdoe@guane:~$ salloc -p all --nodes=1 --partition=all srun --pty bash

 When the job is running and you are connected load R and see something like this: